M2-branes wrapped on a topological disk

 \section{Introduction}

 A simple but instructive setup for the AdS/CFT correspondence, \cite{Maldacena:1997re}, is provided by the topological twist in field theory, \cite{Witten:1988ze, Bershadsky:1995vm, Bershadsky:1995qy}, and also in supergravity, \cite{Maldacena:2000mw}.
 On the other hand, currently, we observe new classes of $AdS$ solutions of supergravity theories beyond the topological twist.
 First, there are $AdS$ solutions from branes wrapped on a spindle which is topologically a two-sphere with orbifold singularities at the poles.
 The $AdS$ solutions from D3-branes, \cite{Ferrero:2020laf, Hosseini:2021fge, Boido:2021szx}, M2-branes, \cite{Ferrero:2020twa, Cassani:2021dwa}, and M5-branes, \cite{Ferrero:2021wvk}, wrapped on a spindle are recently found.
 Although the solutions from D3-branes were previously found in \cite{Cvetic:1999xp, Gauntlett:2006af, Kunduri:2006uh, Gauntlett:2006ns, Kunduri:2007qy} in diverse contexts, the interpretation as a spindle and their AdS/CFT correspondence are new.
+See also \cite{Couzens:2021tnv}.

-Secondly, there are $AdS$ solutions from branes wrapped on a topological disc which is a disc with non-trivial $U(1)$ holonomies at the boundary.
-The $AdS_5$ solutions from M5-branes wrapped on a topological disc was found in \cite{Bah:2021mzw, Bah:2021hei}.
+Secondly, there are $AdS$ solutions from branes wrapped on a topological disk which is a disk with non-trivial $U(1)$ holonomies at the boundary.
+The $AdS_5$ solutions from M5-branes wrapped on a topological disk was found in \cite{Bah:2021mzw, Bah:2021hei}.
 The dual field theory was proposed to be the Argyres-Douglas theory, \cite{Argyres:1995jj}, from 6d $\mathcal{N}=(2,0)$ theories on a sphere with irregular punctures.
-The construction was soon applied to $AdS_3$ solutions from D3-branes and M5-branes in \cite{Suh:2021ifj}.
-See also \cite{Couzens:2021tnv}.
-To recapitulate, topological disc and spindle are not manifolds with constant curvature and the supersymmetry is not realized by topological twist.
+The construction was soon applied to $AdS_3$ solutions from D3-branes and M5-branes in \cite{Suh:2021ifj} and $AdS_4$ solutions from D4-D8-brane system, \cite{Suh:2021aik}.
+To recapitulate, topological disk and spindle are not manifolds with constant curvature and the supersymmetry is not realized by topological twist.